-6d.
+6D.
 STREET DESIGN

-The Masterplan must demonstrate how the arrangement of buildings and the space between them has created an attractive street composition and a high quality public realm.
+The Masterplan must demonstrate how the arrangement of buildings and the space between them has created an attractive street composition and a high quality public realm (Figure 10).

-Perimeter block development with a clear

-distinction between active frontages which look

-onto the public realm and private elevations

-which have private space to the rear will be

-expected as this is normally necessary to create

-good street design.
+- Perimeter block development with a clear distinction between active frontages which look onto the public realm and private elevations which have private space to the rear will be expected as this is normally necessary to create good street design. - Streets should not only accommodate people and vehicles but also have a GI function.
+There should be space for street trees of appropriate scale and variety and SuDS[®] features such as swales, rain gardens, verges and hedgerows where the landscape strategy demands this. - Access for all users including those with wheelchairs and push chairs should be demonstrated.

 - Streets should not only accommodate people and vehicles but also have a Gl2 function.
-There should be space for significantly-sized street trees and SuDS8 features such as swales, rain gardens, verges and hedgerows where the landscape strategy demands this. - Access for all users including those with wheelchairs and push chairs should be demonstrated. - Street lighting must accord with the Dark Night Skies Policy (SD8)
+There should be space for significantly-sized street trees and SuDS8 features such as swales, rain gardens, verges and hedgerows where the landscape strategy demands this. - Access for all users including those with wheelchairs and push chairs should be demonstrated. - Street lighting must accord with the Dark Night Skies3 (SD8) Policy.